CGMgit/Rhapsody-Typora-Theme/README.EN.md

 ------
 ## 💖 Support & Sponsor

-If this theme helps you write better, or you simply like the “color × philosophy × Typora” aesthetic, you can support the creator here 👇
+If you like Rhapsody Typora Theme, and want me to keep polishing it, adding variants, or releasing “dark / festival / lecture” editions, you can support the project here 🌈

 🌍 International	🇨🇳 Mainland China
-☕ Ko-fi — The_Radiant_Prince
+☕ Ko-fi — gongmingcao
-	💎 Afdian — 帅气大王子66
+	💎 爱发电 — 帅气大王子66

-Every small support becomes new colors, new modules, and better export patches ✨
+Every bit of support
+becomes a new color, a new animation, a new idea — and keeps Rhapsody glowing in Typora’s world.
 ------